 “We hope we were able to communicate that sense of enterprise and energy we bring to the whole process of getting cleaner air for everyone.”

-Some of its recommendations have already been put into action, and others are being looked into.
+Most of its recommendations have already been put into action.

 Read the report on the Air Quality Commission web page.

 - Disabled People’s Commission

 This commission includes 10 disabled people from the borough and is looking at local Disabled people’s experiences of living in Hammersmith & Fulham.

 The commission will use its findings to inform the council on how to work better with local Disabled people in relation to the support and services available locally.

 Public events took place in April and September 2017 to listen to the experiences of other disabled people.